macimax/WIKI_STEPMANIA/Supported-Game-Modes.md

 | double7 | Bm_Double7 | Both sides are used. |
 | versus7 | Bm_Versus7 | Unknown (see versus5) |

 Contrary to their names the styles each have an additional turntable 'key', except for doubles having two.
+A turntable key is splitted on turn left and turn right.

 ## Ez2